dojo/docs/developer/design/loader.rst

 deep in a dependency tree of synchronous modules is no less vexing.
 Here are a few pointers to make this task manageable.

-  * The most common error for programmers used to the legacy loader API is to express a module indentifier using dots instead of slashes.
-If you have to bounce back and forth between both APIs, you'll be makeing the opposite error too.
+  * The most common error for programmers used to the legacy loader API is to express a module identifier using dots instead of slashes.
+If you have to bounce back and forth between both APIs, you'll be making the opposite error too.

   * A common syntax error that's not well reported in some browsers it to miss a comma in a dependencies argument.